lc0/lc0.github.com/source/_posts/2013-02-13-scaling-pinterest.markdown

 categories: ['scaling', 'architecture-review', 'startups']
 ---

 Interesting video from Surge 2012 conference by guys from Pinterest.
-Yash Nelapati and Marty Weiner tell story about changing of the startup's infrastructure from early days and when Pinterest became on of the biggest website.
+Yash Nelapati and Marty Weiner tell the story of changes of the startup's infrastructure from early days and when Pinterest became on of the biggest website.
 Interesting to follow changes of technologies, especially withing such small group of engineers.

 {% youtube dSk-SWLJ2g0 %}